Barpeta: Demographics

-Bengali is spoken by 23,827 people, Assamese is spoken by 6,193, hindi by 4242, Bodo by 884 and 7,503 people speak other languages.
+Bengali is spoken by 23,827 people, Assamese is spoken by 6,193, Hindi by 4242, Bodo by 884 and 7,509 people speak other languages.
 Most of these people are Bengali Hindus and Muslims, Assamese people, Hindi speaking people and others.
 Bengali, Assamese and Hindi are the major languages spoken in the town.

 Climate

-Barpeta has subtropical climate, with chilly winters and hot humid summers.
-However, people here can enjoy both winter and hot.
-On a hot day, sometimes in this city after 35 high C to 39 High C warm.
+Barpeta has a subtropical climate, with chilly winters and hot, humid summers.
+However, residents here can enjoy both seasons.
+Sometimes, on a hot day, the temperature in this city varies from 35°C to 39°C.

 Politics

 Barpeta is part of Barpeta (Lok Sabha constituency).